School of Record for American College of the Mediterranean Madrid

 PSY 330: Cognitive Psychology 3 Credits

-School of Record Articulation: Intermediate Psychology
+School of Record Articulation: Direct equivalency to PSYCH 2510 Cognitive Psychology

 This course is designed to provide a comprehensive overview of topics related to the information-processing mechanisms of the mind, including consciousness, perception, attention, memory, conceptual knowledge, and emotions.
 Special emphasis will be placed on biases in judgment and economic decision-making.
 An evolutionary, functional perspective will be applied throughout.